Order of Daedalians: Membership

 Up to 15 Honorary Members may be named for exceptional reasons.

 A qualified applicant interested in membership must be nominated by an active Daedalian, and endorsed by three other active Daedalians.
 The application must then be sent to national headquarters for approval.
 Individual chapters are called Flights.

 The Order established the Daedalian Foundation in 1959 to conduct educational, scientific and charitable activities in support of the Order's Tenets and Objectives.
 The Foundation is an IRS tax-exempt 501(C)(3) organization that relies on contributions, donations and bequests from the Daedalian membership to fund a comprehensive and varied scholarship program, administered through the 39th Flight Eagle Wing.
 The Foundation also publishes the Daedalus Flyer, the Order's official publication and newsletter.

+Awards

+There are 18 Daedalian Awards.
+In 1970, the Daedalian Weapon System Award was presented for the first time by Colonel Franklin C. Wolfe, who from 1939 until 1944 served as assistant chief and chief of the Armament Laboratory of the Army Air Forces Materiel Command at Wright Field.

+The Order of Daedalians presents two annual awards, the Exceptional Aviator Award and the Brigadier General Carl I. Hutton Memorial Award.
+Nominations for the Exceptional Aviator Award is open to Army rated military aviators, and for the BG Carl I. Hutton Memorial Award is open to all Army aviation units no matter the size.